ericodle/GINSA/README.md

   cd /your_folderpath_here
   git clone git@github.com:ericodle/GINSA.git
   ```

-For your convenience, a Jupyter Notebook is also provided via the Google Colab service.
-This option is nice if you want to see the code as the program runs.
-It also allows you to run the program using Google's computers rather than your own (the software runs in an internet browser).
-To use the Jupyter Notebook version of GINSA, simply click [RUN_GINSA.ipynb](https://github.com/ericodle/GINSA/blob/main/RUN_GINSA.ipynb) and then click the "Open in Colab" button at the top left.
-You can watch our instructional video for a guided walkthrough of how to use the Jupyter Notebook.

 ### Install dependencies using pip
 Whether you downloaded RUN_GINSA.py or cloned the repository, you will need Python installed on your computer.
 GINSA was tested on Python3.